 Newcastle Airport Partnership's interest rate swaps are accounted for as cash flow hedges.
 They are used to hedge exposure to variability in forecast cash flows where the transaction is committed or highly probable.
 Initial recognition of the derivative is at fair value.
 Subsequent to initial recognition, the effective portion of changes in the fair value of the derivative is recognised in other comprehensive income and presented in the cash flow hedge reserve under equity.
-Any ineffective portion of the derivative is recognised to profit or loss in the same period that the hedged cash flow affects profit or loss.
+Any ineffective portion of the derivative is recognised immediately in profit or loss.
+The amount accumulated in the cash flow hedge reserve is reclassified to profit or loss in the same period that the hedged cash flow affects profit or loss.